MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-functions.md

 ## <a name="omp-set-dynamic"></a>omp_set_dynamic

-Indicates that the number of threads available in following parallel regions can be adjusted by the run time.
+Indicates that the number of threads available in upcoming parallel regions can be adjusted by the run time.

 ```
 void omp_set_dynamic(